pfdubois/BridgeBidding/source/TwoSuitedDefense.rst

 .. rubric:: Example: Unusual 2N Defense

 .. index::
-   pair: two-suited bids; defense to
+   single: two-suited bids; defense to Unusual 2N
+   single: Unusual 2N; defense against
    pair: convention; Unusual vs. Unusual
-   pair: convention; lower-lower defense
+   pair: convention; lower-lower

 The implicit cue-bid of the suit corresponding to partner's suit is limit raise or better; of the "4th suit", game forcing.
 Actually bidding partner's suit is just competitive, and